mist64/ccgmsterm/rs232lib/README.md

 128 bytes of memory the driver can use for temporary storage.

+# Banking

+rs232lib uses the $0314/$0315 and $0318/$0319 vectors to hook IRQs and NMIs.
+It also installs vectors at $FFFA/$FFFB and $FFFE/$FFFF to hook IRQs and NMIs even with the KERNAL off, and fowards them through the usual vectors.

+This requires all software that turns off the KERNAL ROM to do this by storing #$34 in $01 instead of #$30.
+It is equivalent, but allows the timing-critical UP9600 code to switch I/O on and off with `inc $01` and `dec $01`.

 # License

 Copyright (c) 2016,2022, Craig Smith, alwyz, Michael Steil.
 All rights reserved.